http://www.merlib.org/node/4238

 material in dynamic movement and another body or material of

-comparable nature physical and chemical that itself, and being
+comparable nature physical and chemical that itself, and

-either with the static state, or in dynamic movement,
+being either with the static state, or in dynamic movement,

 controlling in which the agent bacteric attack a body of

-comparable nature, and not of another, whether it assimilates
+comparable nature, and not of another, whether it

-or eliminates, provided that its vibrative capacity or
+assimilates or eliminates, provided that its vibrative

-dies without development.
+remains inert or dies without development.

 In other words, ferment coming of these vegetal having the